Transcranial Magnetic Stimulation for Alzheimer's Disease

 The trial requires that participants have been on a stable dose of cholinesterase inhibitors and memantine for at least one month, so you will not need to stop these medications.

-Is transcranial magnetic stimulation safe for humans?
+What prior data suggests that transcranial magnetic stimulation is safe for Alzheimer's disease?

 Bhavani Kashyap, MBBS, PhD